Note: Back in the early 1990s I was asked to give some talks about what the Bible really says about homosexuality. This is the latest version of that.

 But in the end, Christians must remember the principal of all sound Biblical scholarship.
 Christians must return to the central message of the Bible — the message that God loves people enough to die for them, and that this love was revealed most powerfully in the birth, life, ministry, death, resurrection and continuing lordship of Jesus Christ.
 It is the principle of God’s overarching love for God’s creatures that should guide Christian thinking about all human relationships.

 This is not to deny the stark reality of sin.
-Indeed, our own Reformed Tradition of Protestant faith places special emphasis on a doctrine referred to as the Total Depravity of Humankind.
+Indeed, the Reformed Tradition of Protestant faith (in which I locate myself) places special emphasis on a doctrine referred to as the Total Depravity of Humankind.

 As I said in the article in The Star, my hope is that one day we will tear down the false walls that divide us and begin to understand that we are — for all our differences — much more alike than different.